 If preloading is not applied by 4.7.3.4.2c solutions, sliding shall be facilitated by a lubricated sliding sleeve, bush or dedicated tribological coating.

-If bearing gapping occurs during vibration, adequacy of lubricant and potential consequential mechanisms damage or degradation due to bearing components or shaft motion shall be demonstrated to conform to the specified functional performance and lifetime.
+If bearing gapping occurs during vibration, adequacy of lubricant and potential consequential mechanisms damage or degradation due to the relative motion of the bearing parts shall be demonstrated to conform to the specified functional performance and lifetime.

-Any set preload at component level shall be measured.
+Any set preload at sub-assembly level shall be measured.

 Bearing preload should be measured after final mechanism assembly.